Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 Guest Entrepreneur Liat Henriette Zilber - Developer of Milat Hayom Kit

-Liat is participating in Global Entrepreneurship Week as a guest entrepreneur for the second year.
-This year she lectured at Noam Mohaliver school in Bnei Brak.
+Liat is a guest entrepreneur for the second year.
+This year, she lectured at Noam Mohaliver school in Bnei Brak.

 Liat was forced to interrupt her work as a successful dance and movement teacher and as a reflexologist due to arthritis.